-Historically, the Vikings spread throughout Europe but maintained themselves by adapting to new circumstances, intermarrying with locals and learning their languages.
-This cultural versatility allowed them to survive and thrive in vastly different contexts, but in some ways it also threatened their culture.
-Eventually, their willingness to adapt wiped out the Viking way of life as Scandinavians increasingly converted to Christianity, by choice or otherwise.
-Iceland legislated the change from paganism to Christianity in the late Viking Age, although some pagan traditions continued for several years afterwards until the worship of the old gods was expressly forbidden.
-While Vikings saw change as inevitable, they were also concerned with their own impermanence, as suggested by the theme of social upheaval that dominates the mythology and is personified by Loki.
+Historically, the Vikings spread throughout Europe but maintained their culture even as they move to new areas, where they often intermarried with locals and learned their languages.
+This versatility allowed them to survive and thrive in vastly different contexts, but eventually, their willingness to adapt wiped out their culture as Scandinavians increasingly converted to Christianity, by choice or otherwise.
+Iceland legislated the change from paganism to Christianity in the late Viking Age, although some pagan traditions quietly continued on until the worship of the old gods was expressly forbidden.
+While Vikings saw change as inevitable, they were also concerned with their own impermanence, as suggested by the theme of social upheaval that dominates the mythology.

-Loki is both blood-brother and nemesis, friend and foe, creator and destroyer; he creates mayhem in what is otherwise a law-abiding society.
-Even though the Jötnar are kept at bay by Thor, Loki’s presence is accepted and his antics tolerated, at least to a degree.
-As a result, he is able to tear apart their society from the inside.
+Loki is the personification of societal disorder.
+He is both blood-brother and nemesis, friend and foe, creator and destroyer; he creates mayhem in what is otherwise a law-abiding society.
+Even though the Jötnar are kept at bay by Thor, Loki’s presence is accepted and his antics largely tolerated.
+As a result, he is able to destroy Aesir society from the inside.

 The Vikings implicitly understood the fleeting and unstable nature of human life and society.
 Loki is a symbol of human frailty and impermanence.
 His role in the myths is critical, and he should be respected rather than reviled.